msztylko/programming-from-ground-up/first-programs/README.md

 ```assembly
 .section .data
 ```
 Instructions to assembler, called *assembler directives* or *pseudo-operations*.

-Anything starting with a period isn't directly translated into a machine instruction.
+Anything starting with a period isn't directly translated into a machine instruction:
-`.section` breaks your program up into secitons.
+ - `.section` breaks your program up into secitons.
-`.section .data` - starts data section, list of any memory storage you will need for data.
+ - `.section .data` - starts data section, list of any memory storage you will need for data.

 ```assembly
 .section .text